CHTC/chtc-website-source/uw-research-computing/testing-and-scaling-up.md

     that your CPU request matches the number of cores (i.e. 'threads' or 'processes') that you expect your software to use.
 (Most softwares only use 1 CPU core, by default.)

-    - There is limited support for multicore work in our high througput system.
+    - There is limited support for multicore work in our high throughput system.
 For large-scale multicore jobs, contact a Research Computing Facilitator at <chtc@cs.wisc.edu>.

 **Requesting Disk Space**

 - To inform initial disk requests always look at the size of your input files.
-At a minimumm, you need to request enough disk to support all of the input files, executable, and the output you expect, but don't forget that the standard 'error' and 'output' files you specify will capture 'terminal' output that may add up, too.
+At a minimum, you need to request enough disk to support all of the input files, executable, and the output you expect, but don't forget that the standard 'error' and 'output' files you specify will capture 'terminal' output that may add up, too.